 - Becoming part of a dynamic community of students with similar interests

-- Gain extensive knowledge about behavior change theories and current health topics that improve your own decision-making and knowledge base, as well as benefit your peers as you share this information in your everyday life.
+- Gaining extensive knowledge about behavior change theories and current health topics that improve your own decision-making and knowledge base, as well as benefit your peers

 - Receiving updates on health issues on campus, upcoming programs, collaborative opportunities, etc.

-- Have an opportunity to contribute significantly to the growth of the Peer Health Education program.
+- Having an opportunity to contribute significantly to the growth of the Wellness Network’s programs

-Being a Peer Health Educator will require a substantial commitment of time and energy (an average of 3 hours per week).
-As a PHE, your volunteer duties would include:
+Being a member of the Wellness Network will require a substantial time commitment (an average of 4 hours per week).
+Duties include:

-- Attending any required trainings on college health topics and prevention methodologies; attending optional trainings as interest and time allows
+- Attending required trainings on college health topics and prevention methodologies; attending optional trainings as interest and time allows

 - Attending weekly planning meetings in order to get involved with current activities or initiate new efforts

-- Develop, participate in and promote collaborative educational projects with other departments and student groups
+- Develop and implement collaborative educational projects with other departments and student groups

 - Facilitate interactive presentations, discussions, panels, workshops, and health awareness events for AU students

-- Serving as a visible health resource and referral source to your peers on a daily basis
+- Serving as a visible health and referral source to your peers on a daily basis

 - Informing AU of your concerns, perceived health issues on campus, student opinion, and areas in health education that need to be addressed

 How can I join?

-We are currently recruiting for Academic Year 2013-2014.
-The application must be submitted by 5pm on Monday, March 25th, 2013, and interviews will be conducted within 1-2 weeks of the deadline.
-For more information about the recruitment process for the PHE program, please contact Anna Adams at email@example.com or 202-885-3384.
+We are currently recruiting for Academic Year 2014-2015.
+The application must be submitted by 5pm on Friday, March 21st, 2014, and interviews will be conducted within 1-2 weeks of the deadline.
+For more information about the recruitment process, please contact Tessa Telly at firstname.lastname@example.org or 202-885-3255.